What You Need To Know About Cat Lice

-Lice creep slowly along hair while fleas move quickly and can jump very high.
+Lice creep slowly along the hair, while fleas move quickly and can jump very high.

 Both species are sensitive to the same antiparasitic medicine.
 But fighting a flea infestation is much more challenging.
-On one hand because flea's larvae and adults don't develop in the same places.
-On the other hand because an adult flea can live on hosts from different species (cats, dogs, rats, birds, wild animals, and occasionally humans).
+First because flea's larvae and adults don't develop in the same places.
+And then because an adult flea can live on hosts from different species (cats, dogs, rats, birds, wild animals, and occasionally humans).

 How do I treat lice on my cat?

-Only products containing fipronil (Frontline plus®, Fiproguard®, PetArmor®) are registered against chewing lice in cats.
-According to the legal leaflet they “kill chewing lice for at least one month”.
+Only products that contain fipronil (Frontline plus®, Fiproguard®, PetArmor®) are registered against cat lice.
+According to the legal leaflet, they “kill chewing lice for at least one month”.

 - imidacloprid (Advantage®, Seresto®) based products are registered against chewing lice in dogs.
 They should also rapidly eliminate lice infestations in cats,

-- selamectin is the active ingredient of Revolution®.
-It is registered in Europe under the name of Stronghold® or Chanhold® for the control of cat lice and its efficacy is documented in a published study .
+- selamectin, the active ingredient of Revolution®, is registered in Europe under the names Stronghold® or Chanhold® for the control of cat lice.
+Its efficacy is documented in a published study.

-The active ingredient spinosad is used in human medicine to treat head lice in children from the age of 4 .
+The active ingredient spinosad is used in human medicine to treat head lice in children from 4 years of age.
 But the only veterinary dosage forms (Comfortis®, Trifexis®) are adminstered orally.
 They shouldn't be able to kill chewing lice

 There is no treatment against nits (eggs).
-But as all the products that are quoted here are persistent for several days (up to one month), all first-stage nymphs that hatch out of their eggs will be killed.
-So you should expect a total control of the infestation after a single product application.
+But as all the products listed here are persistent for several days (up to one month), all first-stage nymphs that hatch out of their eggs will be killed.
+So, you should expect a total control of the infestation after a single product application.

 DO NOT USE products containing PERMETHRIN as they are toxic to cats.

-Here and there you might hear about natural treatments with vinegar, oil, and soap.
+Here and there, you may hear about natural treatments based on vinegar, oil, and soap.

-They probably wash out a majority of adults and nymphs, but not nits (lice eggs) which are strongly attached to the hair.
-These natural products have no remanence and it is very likely they won’t break the parasite’s lifecycle unless you are ready to repeat a daily application for several days.
+They probably wash out most adults and nymphs but not nits (lice eggs) because they are firmly attached to the hair.
+These natural products have no remanence.
+It is most likely that they will not break the parasite lifecycle unless you are ready to repeat a daily application for many days.

-Of course, if you have more than one cat, you should treat all of them at the same time to avoid new contamination.
+Of course, if you have more than one cat, you should treat all of them to avoid them contaminating each other again.